Risyandi/kopiqu-cart/README.md

 # Kopiqu Cart
-a experimental project to create own coffe marketplace, using nodejs and reactjs.
+A experimental project to create own coffe marketplace, using nodejs and reactjs.

 # Features in Kopiqu
 1. Add and remove items